kartoone/mybiketraffic/README.md

 The vehicle count algorithm relies on the radar data which already does a pretty good job of separating and splitting up multiple vehicles into multiple objects in the radarinfo array.
 My counting algorithm looks for a change in the number of "active" vehicles to increase the total vehicle count for the ride.

-The total vehicle count is stored in the Session data at the end of the .FIT file.
+The total vehicle count and closest passing speed are both stored in the .FIT file in a manner that makes them appear on Garmin Connect.

 Individual records within the .FIT file are also modified by adding two DeveloperFields.
-The first is FIVE of the tracked vehicle ranges.
-The second is THREE of the tracked vehicle speeds.
-All EIGHT vehicles are not stored but even on super busy roads it is rare for the radar to pick up that many cars.
-To store all EIGHT vehicles would require a second data field, which is possible but future work for now.
+The first is all EIGHT of the tracked vehicle ranges.
+The second is all EIGHT of the tracked vehicle speeds.
+I was able to squeeze this many into the app by converting the storage from floating point numbers to signed and unsigned half words and bytes.